This post contains affiliate links.

 Sinandomeng Rice

-Origin and Flavor: Sinandomeng rice is a variety of rice from the Philippines.
-It is a medium-grain rice with a subtle and slightly nutty flavor.
+Sinandomeng rice is a medium-grain rice with a slightly nutty flavor from the Philippines.
 When cooked, it becomes fluffy and slightly sticky.

-Uses: Sinandomeng rice is widely used in Filipino cuisine and is a common choice for everyday meals and special occasions there.
+Sinandomeng rice is widely used in Filipino cuisine.
+It is a common choice for everyday meals and special occasions.
 It is commonly used in steamed rice, fried rice, and rice porridge.

 Sticky Rice

-Origin and Texture: Sticky rice is also known as glutinous rice or sweet rice.
-It is a long grain white rice with a low amylose starch content.
+Sticky rice, also called glutinous rice or sweet rice, is a long-grain white rice with a low amylose starch content.
 This gives it an extremely sticky texture when steamed.

-Flavor and Uses: It has a mild taste, and is grown mainly in Southeast and East Asia and is used in many savory and sweet Asian dishes like dumplings, rice balls, and desserts.
+While there are a lot of varieties of sticky rice, and they all have their unique flavors, sticky rice is generally mildly sweet.
+It is grown all over SE and East Asia, and is used in both savory and sweet Asian dishes like dumplings, rice balls, and desserts.

 Sushi Rice

-Origin and Flavor: Sushi rice, as the name suggests, is traditionally used in making sushi and originates from Japan.
-It is a short-grain rice variety seasoned with rice vinegar, sugar, and salt, giving it a sweet and slightly tangy flavor.
-When cooked and seasoned, it becomes sticky and has a soft, chewy texture due to high starch content.
+Sushi rice is as distinctly Japanese as the sushi it is used to make.
+It is a short-grain rice seasoned with rice vinegar, sugar, and salt, giving it a sweet and slightly tangy flavor.
+After it has been cooked and seasoned, it becomes sticky and has a soft, chewy texture due to its high starch content.

-Uses: Sushi rice is the primary rice used to make sushi rolls, nigiri sushi, and other sushi dishes.
+Sushi rice is the primary rice used to make sushi rolls (like my favorite vegetarian tofu sushi), nigiri sushi, and other sushi dishes.
 It is also used in rice balls (onigiri) and rice-based desserts.

 Texmati Rice

-Origin and Flavor: Texmati rice is a unique hybrid rice variety developed in the United States.
-It is a long-grain rice variety with a slightly buttery flavor.
-When cooked, it becomes fluffy and separate, with each grain retaining it’s shape.
+Texmati rice is a unique hybrid rice variety developed in Texas as a cross between basmati rice and American long-grain rice.
+Not surprising then that it is a long-grain rice variety with a slightly buttery flavor.
+It becomes fluffy and separate, with each grain retaining its shape when cooked.

-Uses: Texmati rice is commonly used as a versatile rice and can be served with a wide range of dishes.
-It is ideal for pilafs, salads, and as a side dish for various meat and vegetable preparations.
+Texmati rice can be used in any recipe calling for long-grain rice like pilafs, salads, and as a side dish for meat and vegetable dishes.

 Valencia Rice (Arroz de Valencia)

-Origin and Flavor: Valencia rice is a traditional Spanish rice variety and is commonly grown in the Valencia region of Spain.
-It is a medium-grain rice variety known for absorbing the flavors of the dishes it is used in.
-When cooked, it becomes tender and slightly sticky, while maintaining its firmness and separate grain structure.
+Valencia rice is a Spanish rice variety grown in the Valencia region of Spain.
+It is a medium-grain rice that absorbs the flavors of the recipes it is used in.
+When cooked, it becomes tender and slightly sticky while maintaining its firmness and separate grain structure.

-Uses: Valencia rice is famously used in the traditional Spanish dish, paella.
-Its ability to absorb liquids and flavors makes it ideal for one-pot rice dishes like paella, where it combines with various meats, seafood, and vegetables to create a rich and flavorful meal.
-It is also a good rice for stuffing peppers and croquettes.
+Valencia rice is used in the traditional Spanish dish paella.
+Its ability to absorb liquids and flavors makes it ideal for one-pot rice dishes like paella, where it is combined with meats, seafood, and vegetables.
+It is also a good rice for stuffing peppers, croquettes, and Spanish rice and beans.

 Wehani Rice

-Origin and Flavo Wehani rice was developed in the United States, and is a hybrid variety of aromatic rice.
-It is a long-grain rice variety known for its unique buttery flavor with a hint of cinnamon.
-When cooked, it becomes fluffy and separate, with a slight chewy texture.
+Wehani rice was developed in the United States, and is a hybrid variety of aromatic rice.
+It is a long-grain rice variety with a unique buttery flavor with a hint of cinnamon in its taste.
+It gets fluffy with grains staying separate with a slight chewy texture when cooked.

-Uses: Wehani rice is a gourmet rice variety and is often used in salads, pilafs, and side dishes.
-Its distinctive flavor adds a special touch to various rice-based recipes.
+Wehani rice is a gourmet rice and is often used in salads, pilafs, and side dishes.
+Its distinctive flavor adds a special touch to rice-based recipes.
+If you are a pilaf fan, you might give this unique bulgur pilaf at try.

 White Rice

-Origin and Flavor: White rice is cultivated worldwide and is a popular and common type of rice.
-It can be found in long, medium, or short-grain varieties, depending on the specific type.
-White rice has a mild and neutral flavor, and becomes fluffy and separate, with each grain maintaining its shape when cooked.
+White rice is cultivated and eaten worldwide.
+It can be found in long, medium, or short-grain varieties.
+White rice has a mild and neutral flavor and becomes fluffy and separate, with each grain maintaining its shape when cooked.

-Uses: White rice is widely consumed as a staple food in many cuisines.
-It is commonly served with a variety of dishes, including curries, stir-fries, grilled meats, and stews.
+White rice is served in just about every use there is for rice including curries, stir-fries, gumbo, grilled meats, and stews.
 It is also used in rice-based desserts and rice puddings.
-Long-grained white rice is the most commonly used rice in American cooking.
+Long-grained white rice is the most common type used in the USA.

 Wild Rice

-Origin and Flavor: Wild rice is native to North America, particularly the Great Lakes region of the United States and Canada.
-It is a long-grain rice variety, though technically, wild rice is not a true rice but a seed of aquatic grass.
+Wild rice is native to the Great Lakes region of North America in both Canada and the USA.
+It is a long-grain rice variety, though technically, wild rice is not rice at all but a seed of aquatic grass.
 When cooked, wild rice has a chewy texture and a unique appearance with its long, dark purple to black, slender grains.
+Wild rice is used in pilafs, salads, and as a side dish.
+It is also used as an ingredient in wild rice soups and stews.

 Which Rice Varieties are the Healthiest?